 - 1. Pass all sections of the ninth-grade proficiency exam. - 11th- and 12th-grade students must have a 3.30 cumulative GPA with a 24 ACT composite or 1100 SAT composite or a 3.50 cumulative GPA.
-They may enroll in up to 16 credit hours per semester.
-If the student wishes to enroll in more than 16 credit hours per semester, he/she may appeal to the dean of the college. - 3.
-Ninth- and 10th-grade students must have a minimum ACT composite score of 26 or SAT composite score of 1150; a minimum cumulative GPA of 3.75; letter of recommendation from a high school instructor; a grade of B+ in all English courses; and submit an essay about why they want to enroll in the postsecondary enrollment options program.
+They may enroll in up to 16 credit hours per semester. - 3.
+Ninth- and 10th-grade students must have a minimum ACT composite score of 26 or SAT composite score of 1150; a minimum cumulative GPA of 3.75; letter of recommendation from a high school instructor; a grade of B+ in all English courses; and submit an essay, 500 words or less, about why they want to enroll in the Postsecondary Enrollment Options Program.
 The credit limit is four credit hours per semester. - 4.
+Students must attain a cumulative grade point average of at least a 3.0 on a 4.0 scale in high school courses to enroll in the equivalent college course. - 5.
 Admission does not entitle a student to enroll in any specific course.
 Enrollment in specific courses is limited to courses where space is available.
-Enrollment is subject to satisfaction of course prerequisites including demonstrated academic background, as well as testing criteria that identify readiness and likelihood of success.
+Enrollment is subject to satisfaction of course prerequisites including demonstrated academic background, as well as testing criteria that identifies readiness and likelihood of success.
 The program does not pay for developmental coursework.
 Students should seek remediation at their high schools. - All students admitted under the program must attend a PSEOP orientation session.
-Students will take University placement tests in math, English and reading, and meet with an academic adviser after orientation to request classes. - Students enrolling under this program will be subject to the same policies and procedures, academic practices, grading standards, regulations of student conduct and student disciplinary procedures as all other University of Akron students. - 7.
+Students will take University placement tests in math, English and reading, if applicable, and meet with an academic adviser after orientation to request classes. - 7.
+Students enrolling under this program will be subject to the same policies and procedures, academic practices, grading standards, regulations of student conduct and student disciplinary procedures as all other University of Akron students. - 8.
 Students who participate in the program are not eligible to receive financial aid.
 Due to NCAA regulations and Greek national charters, postsecondary enrollment option students cannot participate in varsity athletics or Greek life.
 Additionally, students may not participate in other extracurricular activities or live on campus.